 The celebration of Sao Joao Festival at Goa

 Come the third week of June and the Goan’s are ready to jump in the well – literally.
 No, they are doing it for any wrong reasons.
 But to fish out the gifts hidden there on the occasion of Sao Joao.
 The festival that celebrates the feast of St John the Baptist.
 The wells are full of water around this time of the year.
 People enjoy jumping in the wells, in rivers or just dancing in the pouring rains.
-It could well be a rain festival of Goa.
+It could well be a rain festival in Goa.
 It happens in almost all villages in Goa around their wells, rivers, canals or ponds.
 In the more urban areas, swimming pools or artificially created ponds suffice for the purpose.
 The village of Siolim is famous for its Sao Joao celebrations.
 As it hosts a boat festival as well.
 This is where I went to see the festival.

 A legend from the Goa Tourism Website